qrolston/Financial_planning_tools/README.md

 ## Financial Planning tools

-Financial Planning Tools  (stored as **financial_planning_tools.ipynb**) is a multi-function JupyterLab notebook to help users compare the risk and reward of 4 separate investment portfolios and the S&P 500.
+Financial Planning Tools  (stored as **financial_planning_tools.ipynb**) is a multi-function JupyterLab notebook to help users create financial planning tools using both API pulls and simulations.

 ---